More

 Best Applications of the Flowtime Technique

-Although Flowmodoro is a productivity method born from the limitations of Pomodoro, it does not necessarily make it better than the latter.
+Although Flowmodoro is a productivity method born from Pomodoro’s limitations, it does not necessarily make it better than the latter.
 We are all wired differently, and it’s impossible to find a universal productivity technique that will work for everyone.

 Both techniques have their own strengths and weaknesses, and it’s perfectly normal for you to find that one works better than the other.